Many autistic children struggle with chronic illness from a young age.

 Omega 3 Fatty Acids

-Diets high in fish aren’t typical for most children, so it’s crucial to supplement omega 3 fatty acids to support neurological health.
-This can also help with dry hair and skin, problems focusing on the tasks and attention span.
-It may take a few months to see results with omega 3 fatty acid supplementation takes time to change the fatty acid content of the cell membrane.
+Diets high in fish aren’t typical for most children, so it’s crucial to supplement omega 3 fatty acids to support neurological health.* This can also help with dry hair and skin.* It may take a few months to see results with omega 3 fatty acid supplementation takes time to change the fatty acid content of the cell membrane.

 Armen Nikogosian, MD practices functional and integrative medicine in Henderson, Nevada.
 He is Board Certified in Internal Medicine and a member of the Institute for Functional Medicine (IFM) and the Medical Academy of Pediatric Special Needs (MAPS).
 His practice focuses on treatment of complex medical conditions with a special emphasis on Autism Spectrum Disorder in children and autoimmune conditions in adults.